RLain/cursor-playground/wanderful-v0.1/instructions/setup_README.md

    ```
 10. We are now ready to get Composer to help with building out the application.
 Jason then gets Composer to build _each section_ at a time....e.g.
 Build Section 1.1....let Composer run, check, then build section
 1.2 etc.
+  a.
+Click CMD + I to open the chat.
+  b.
+Type in 'Let's build a hiking blog integrated with Sanity Studio based on @instructions-final.md

+      Let's first build '1.
+Admin Features (via Sanity Studio) -> 1.1 Create a Blog Post''
+🤖 _At this point Cursor started generating files in the codebase_
+11. I then needed to set up /studio-wanderful as a separate repo to run Sanity Studio locally on localhost:3333